VPDC

 Who SHOULD get the vaccine:

-• Anyone with any severe, life-threatening allergies or allergic reaction to IPV.
+• Anyone who has or has had any severe, life-threatening allergy or allergic reaction to any part of the IPV polio vaccine.

 • Eligible for or are enrolled in Medi-Cal